 3 Reasons why I have a hard time in public with MS

 First of all, that I had to go to a "meeting" just to get this weight off that I gained due to my trial medication for depression.
 I had been going to Weight Watchers off and on since 2004.
-Feeling disappointed in myself that I couldn't loose this extra weight on my own.
-In turn telling myself that; "I shouldn't be so hard on myself.
-That going to the meetings in the past gave me friendly support from others who want to loose as well.
-The local meetings did actually helped keep me more accountable.
+Feeling disappointed in myself that I couldn't lose this extra weight on my own.
+In turn, telling myself that; "I shouldn't be so hard on myself.
+That going to the meetings in the past gave me friendly support from others who want to lose as well.
+The local meetings did actually help keep me more accountable.

 Let me explain why I was getting freaked out a little.
 You see, since my last major relapse.
 In which I got my original diagnosis of MS, this Monster had also taken parts of my memory.
 In scenarios like these, it takes remembering who people are or were.
 I always see the face, but to remember who and where they lived?
 How were they apart of my life in the past?
 Well, the MS Monster has taken a big part of that memory from me.
 Remembering things that took place, people I once knew and sadly, sometimes even people I have recently met.